Jam tin grenade

 The double cylinder, Nos.
 8 and No. 9 hand grenades, also known as the "jam tins", are a type of improvised explosive device used by the British and Commonwealth forces, notably the Australian and New Zealand Army Corps (ANZAC) in World War I (1914–1918).
 The jam tin, or bully beef tin, was one of many grenades designed by ANZACs in the early part of the First World War in response to a lack of equipment suited to trench warfare.

+Background

+In late 1914, once the Germans superiority in grenades and trench mortars became apparent, the British appointed Colonel Louis Jackson, Assistant Director of Fortifications and Works to develop British equivalents, including the Jam tin in collaboration with the Roburite & Ammonal Company.

+While some accounts including James Dunn's The War Infantry Knew (1938) suggests that improvised Jam tins were used in France as early as December 1914, Jackson's own account claimed that the No. 8 and No. 9 grenades were introduced first while the improvised versions appeared later.
+According to Saunders, the Bengal Sappers and Miners used their pre-war experience to build improvised grenades including the Jam tin grenade, which was later standardized for mass production as the Nos 8 and 9 until the Mills bomb could be produced in sufficient numbers for the troops.

+Design

 The grenade was an inner can of explosive with an outer can of metal fragments or bearing balls.
 The heavier pattern No. 9 grenade contained more high explosive and more metal fragments.
 The fuse was ignited by a friction device or a cigarette.

+The Official History gives the following 'recipe' for the grenade:

+"Take a tin jam pot, fill it with shredded guncotton and tenpenny nails, mixed according to taste.
+Insert a No. 8 detonator and a short length of Bickford's fuse.
+Clay up the lid.
+Light with a match, pipe, cigar, or cigarette and throw for all you are worth."

+The hairbrush grenade was a variant of the Jam tin grenade, which was basically a slab of guncotton wired to a piece of wood serving as a handle, but it was thrown the same way.

 Initially when demand for grenades was at its greatest, engineers were encouraged to improvise their own grenades from the tins containing the soldier's ration of jam, hence the name.
 Incidents with the improvised form and the supply of superior grenades led to official withdrawal of the design.

+According to the ANZACs, the best method of throwing a Jam tin grenade was for the throwers to lay on their backs.
+Due the shrapnel and fragments, the grenade could only be thrown behind cover while the effective throwing range was estimated at 25–35 yd.

 Jam tin grenades were used as booby traps by ANZACs, by rigging it to a pressure trigger and leaving it under a body or other heavy object to keep it unarmed until it was disturbed.